 Their geologic structure, the exposition to the South and the microclimate determined by the peculiar shape of the mountains that protect them, have determined optimal conditions for wine growing, an activity existing since ancient times in this portion of territory.

 Climate has always played an important role in the local wine production as it brings out the qualities of Prosecco.

 The protection of the Prealps from the cold winds up North, the exposition of the hillsides to the South that enable the maximum absorption of light energy, the considerable temperature ranges generated by evening and morning breezes, fix within the Prosecco grapes aroma and tastes.
 The vineyards of the farm Val De Cune find their location in the Prosecco Docg territory: Cartizze, Valdobbiadene, Guia, Follo, Miane, Tenade, Premaor, La Bella, Farrò, Rolle, Cison di Valmarino and Follina.

 Each single vineyard is special, has always been cultivated by hand on steep hillsides, thanks to the many different characteristics of the soil that enrich it with minerals.

 Territory of nature, art and culture

 The physical and naturalistic features of the Prosecco Docg hills is really unique and still untouched.
 The landscape is spectacular and has peculiar microclimatic characteristics which have enabled the cultivation of grapevines in this territory since ancient times and especially Prosecco’s grapes.

 It is a cultural landscape, combining the activity of men and nature that has designed its outlines.
-The protection of this fragile system, that requires a constant and continuous intervention of men, is the reason why it has been proposed for the list of places of extraordinary interest protected by UNESCO.
+The protection of this fragile system, that requires a constant and continuous intervention of men, is the reason for recognition in the list of sites of extraordinary interest protected by UNESCO.